OneCrazyCoder/MMOGamepadOverlay/README.md

     = 50% x 50%
     = 0.5, 0.5
     = CX CY
-    # 10 pixels to the left of right edge
+    # 10 pixels to the left of right edge, and
     # 5 pixels down from 30.5% of the game window's height
     = R - 10, 30.5% + 5
-    # Pixel position 200 x 100 regardless of target size
+    # Pixel position 200 x 100 regardless of target window size
     = 200 x 100

 Note that L/R/T/B/C are also used for the ``Alignment=`` property for HUD Elements and Menus.
-For example, if you specified ``R-10`` for the position, but the Menu is 50 wide, most of it would end up cut off because the left edge of the menu would be at R-10.
+For example, if you specified ``R-10`` for the position, but the Menu is 50 pixels wide, most of it would end up cut off by the right edge of the screen (only the left 10 pixels of the Menu would be shown).
 Instead, you can use the following to make the *right* edge of the menu be 10 pixels to the left of the right edge of the screen, and exactly centered on the Y axis:

     [Menu.Macros]
     Position = R-10, CY
     Alignment = R, C

-## Other assignable commands
+## Other Commands
-In addition to keyboard and mouse input, key sequences, and commands for adding/removing Layers and managing Menus, there are some other special-case commands you can assign to buttons and menu items.
+In addition to keyboard and mouse input and Commands for adding/removing Layers and managing Menus, there are some other special-case commands you can assign to Gamepad buttons and Menu Items.

+This includes commands for controlling the overlay app itself, such as ``=Change Profile`` to bring up the Profile selection dialog or ``=Quit App`` to shut down the overlay application.

 ### Character movement commands
-These include Move, which is the same as MoveTurn, and MoveStrafe, which can be conveniently assigned to the DPad or an analog stick in a single property.
-Which actual key is pressed may changed depending on whether or not MouseLook mode is turned on (via ``MouseLook = On`` property set on an active Layer).
-These require the KeyBinds be assigned for MoveForward, MoveBack, TurnLeft, and TurnRight at minimum, as well as optionally StrafeLeft and StrafeRight if want to use the MoveStrafe option.
+Special character movement commands include ``=Move Up/Down/Left/Right`` (same thing as ``=MoveTurn``), and ``=MoveStrafe``.
+These are special because which actual key is pressed may change depending on whether or not MouseLook mode is turned on (via ``Mouse = Look`` property set on an active Layer).
+These require the Key Binds be assigned for ``MoveForward=, MoveBack=, TurnLeft=``, and ``TurnRight=`` at minimum, as well as optionally ``StrafeLeft=`` and ``StrafeRight=`` if want to use the ``=MoveStrafe`` Command.

 All of these can have a MouseLook version of them as well for which key to use in MouseLook mode (if it is different), such as the notable common example ``MouseLookMoveForward = LClick``.

-### Target Group commands

-These commands allow "relative" group targeting.
-Most MMO's have a specific key assigned to target each group member (and yourself), but with limited buttons, it can be helpful to have buttons for "cycling" through group members rather than having a dedicated button for each group member.
-To facilitate this, the application remembers the group members "Last", "Origin", and "Default" (i*n all cases, your own character is considered "Group Member #0" and the default setting*) and are used and updated by the following commands:

-*NOTE: These first 2 do NOT actually target anyone in the game*

-* **Target Group Reset** - Sets just "Origin" to "Default"
-* **Target Group Set Default** - Sets "Default" to "Last"

-*NOTE: The rest of these all set "Last" and "Origin" to match whomever was targeted*

-* **Target Group Default** - Targets "Default"
-* **Target Group Last** - Targets "Last" (which may target their pet if they were already targeted)
-* **Target Group Next** - Targets "Origin" + 1 group member
-* **Target Group Prev** - Targets "Origin" - 1 group member
-*  **Target Group Next Wrap** - Same as Next but wraps back to first if used when "Origin" = max
-* **Target Group Prev Wrap** - Same as Prev but wraps to max if "Origin" = self (0)

-In order for these to work properly, you will need the KeyBinds defined for ``TargetSelf =`` and ``TargetGroup1 =``, ``TargetGroup2=``, etc, up to however many other group members the game supports.

-When using these, any HUD Elements with ``Type = GroupTarget`` will be moved to a position corresponding to "Last", and any with ``Type = DefaultTarget`` will be moved to a position corresponding to "Deafult", to help visualize which group member will be targeted next by use of these commands.
-You will need to define these positions to match how you have your game's UI set up, by adding them under the category ``[Hotspots]`` and using the same names as the aforementioned KeyBinds (TargetSelf and TargetGroup#).

 ## Other system features
 As mentioned for first starting up, you can have the application automatically launch a game along with whichever Profile you first load.
 You can also set the Window name for the target game, so the HUD Elements will be moved and resized along with the game window, and force the game window to be a full-screen window instead of "true" full screen if needed so the HUD Elements actually show up over top of the game.
-There are various other system options you can set like how long a "tap" vs a "short hold" is, analog stick deadzones and mouse cursor speed, whether this app should automatically quit when done playing the game, and what the name of this application's window should be (so you could set Discord to believe it is a game, since it refuses to recognize old EQ clients as one, which is nice if you want to let people know you are playing EQ).
+There are various other system options you can set like how long a "tap" vs a "short hold" is, analog stick deadzones and mouse cursor speed, whether this app should automatically quit when done playing the game, and what the name of this application's window should be (so you could set Discord to believe it is a game, since Discord refuses to recognize old EQ clients as one, which is nice if you want to let people know you are playing EQ).
 Check the comments in the generated *MMOGO_Core.ini* for more information on these and other settings.